angelacjin/angelacjin.github.io/index.md

 Prior to joining Berkeley, I graduated from Cornell University with a B.S. in Computer Science, where I had the privilege of working with and learning from Shuang Chen, José F. Martínez, Christina Delimitrou, and many others.

 ## News
-* **Jun.
-2022** - I am honored to be accepted to the Center for Democracy and Organizing's Fall 2022 Fellowship Cohort!
+* **Oct.
+2022** - I am honored to be accepted to the [Center for Democracy and Organizing's Fall 2022 Fellowship Cohort](https://igs.berkeley.edu/research/research-centers-and-programs)!

 * **Jun.
 2022** - I am honored to announce that I have been selected to join the [Berkeley AI Policy Hub](https://cltc.berkeley.edu/aipolicyhub/) this coming Fall!